vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

 # Quick sort
->Quick sort is the most effective sorting algorithm that takes **nlog(n) time** on average.<br>
+>Quick sort is one of the most efficient sorting algorithm that takes **Nlog(N)** on average.<br>
->It is one of the *Divide and conquer* algorithms.
+>It uses a *Divide and conquer* approach.

 ## Features
-* It can't preserve the elements with the same value.
-In other words, the order of elements with the same value can be changed. (unstable)
+- It can't preserve the elements with the same value.
+In other words, the order of equal elements may be changed. (unstable)
-* "Pivot" is used to partition the array into two sub-arrays, based on its value.
+- "Pivot" is used to partition the array into two sub-arrays, based on its value.
+- Top-down sorting (Merge sort is bottom-up)

 ## Process
 1. Choose a pivot element.